36inn/SHL/README.md

-Data：data_test includes data for random problems (R),benchmark problems (mk,rdata and vdata) and complexity analysis,while data_dec includes data for all validation sets.
+Data：data_test.zip includes data for random problems (R), benchmark problems (mk,rdata and vdata) and complexity analysis experiments, while data_dec.zip includes data used for model evaluation.

-Scheduling rules： run main.py
+Scheduling rules： Run the main.py file directly.

+SHL：Run the train.py file to train the model, then run the test.py file on the test set.

+GA：Run the main.py file directly.